Reference

 File signature (carving)

-Every file type begins with recognizable header bytes — a JPEG starts with FF D8 FF, an MP4 carries an ftyp box, a PDF starts with %PDF.
+Every file type begins with recognizable header bytes.
+A JPEG starts with FF D8 FF, an MP4 carries an ftyp box, a PDF starts with %PDF.
 When directory records are gone, recovery tools scan the raw disk for these signatures and reconstruct files directly, a technique called file carving.
 It recovers contiguous files reliably but struggles with fragmented ones, and the original names and folders are usually lost.

 found.000 and .chk files